SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 Q: What are the general licensing rules for SAP ECC and SAP S/4HANA?

-• S/4HANA vs ECC Differences: S/4HANA is the next-generation ERP.
+- S/4HANA vs ECC Differences: S/4HANA is the next-generation ERP.
 For on-premise S/4HANA, the licensing model is similar to ECC (perpetual licenses + maintenance), but the user categories and product package names may differ.
-If migrating from ECC to S/4HANA, SAP provides conversion guidelines so existing licenses can be transitioned or credited toward S/4HANA equivalents.
+When migrating from ECC to S/4HANA, SAP provides conversion guidelines to help existing licenses be transitioned or credited toward S/4HANA equivalents.
 S/4HANA also introduces new modular offerings (e.g., embedded analytics) that may be licensed separately.

-• Cloud Subscription (S/4HANA Cloud): Unlike ECC, SAP S/4HANA Cloud is usually sold as a SaaS subscription.
+- Cloud Subscription (S/4HANA Cloud): Unlike ECC, SAP S/4HANA Cloud is usually sold as a SaaS subscription.
 Instead of a one-time license fee, you pay recurring subscription fees.
-Pricing is often based on several users (with tiers for different types of users) or usage metrics.
+Pricing is often based on the number of users (with tiers for different user types) or usage metrics.
 The subscription covers software, support, and cloud infrastructure.
 Contracts are time-bound (e.g., 3-year subscription).

-• Standard Terms: In both ECC and S/4HANA, licenses are governed by SAP’s Software Use Rights document.
-This defines what each user type can do and the rules for license use.
-Generally, each user license is tied to an individual (cannot be shared) and only grants access to the SAP systems and modules covered by your contract.
+- Standard Terms: In both ECC and S/4HANA, licenses are governed by SAP’s Software Use Rights document.
+This defines the capabilities and rules for license use for each user type.
+Generally, each user license is tied to an individual (cannot be shared) and grants access only to the SAP systems and modules covered by your contract.

 SAP User License Types